lisongxu/CSCE156-Lab-DB-Basic/readme.md

 # Computer Science II
-## Lab 7.0 - MySQL
+## Lab 7.0 - Basic MySQL

 An introduction to Structured Query Language (SQL) used in databases.

-This is a lab used in Computer Science II (CSCE 156) for Fall 2023 in the [School of Computing](https://computing.unl.edu) at the [University of Nebraska-Lincoln](https://www.unl.edu).
+This is a lab used in Computer Science II (CSCE 156) for Fall 2024 in the [School of Computing](https://computing.unl.edu) at the [University of Nebraska-Lincoln](https://www.unl.edu).